 During your stroll around the Pedestrian Mall, stop in at Oak Stone Pizza for a delicious brick oven pizza.
 If you have a taste for fish and chips, stop in at Union Jack Pub and Restaurant, or for a romantic Italian dinner, visit Violino.

 For a hearty breakfast of omelets, shrimp and grits, or their amazing biscuits and gravy, visit Bonnie’s Southern Kitchen and Bakery or Big L’s Bagels for a bacon, egg, and cheese everything bagel and a cup of coffee.
-For those with time to sit and relax while enjoying their cup of coffee with a Cowbell buttermilk banana cake, then head to Hopscotch Coffee and Records.
+For those with time to sit and relax while enjoying their cup of coffee with a Cowbell buttermilk banana cake, head to Hopscotch Coffee and Records.

-When dessert is what you need, then order a Madagascar Vanilla Bean Cheesecake with caramelized bananas from Village Square Restaurant or head to Frenchies Frozen Yogurt Lounge for a cone or cup of refreshing frozen yogurt.
+When dessert is what you need, then order a Madagascar Vanilla Bean Cheesecake with caramelized bananas from Village Square Restaurant, or head to Frenchies Frozen Yogurt Lounge for a cone or cup of refreshing frozen yogurt.

 Local Craft Beer and Wineries to Visit